Rupesh282/AI-LAB/lab3/readme.txt

 for generating CNF : clause_generator.cc

-run run.sh file using commandline (it will compile all *.cc files) command : $ ./run.sh
+run Makefile using commandline (it will compile all *.cc files) command : $ make build

 # How to generate CNF ?
 for generating a CNF with 'L' literals and 'C' clauses,